 Most of them are secure (i.e. you can lock out people who are not authorized by you to view your genealogy information, or you can make it so that living people in your family tree have their details removed when seen by unauthorized viewers).
 The first three I mentioned have these features for sure.

 Most of them allow for some kind of GEDCOM upload, so don’t worry, you won’t spend hours in agony over the keyboard typing everything in.

 They also allow for GEDCOM generation, so that you can download GEDCOMs of the information to your own genealogy software.

 Some of these sites, if you browse through them, you’ll find some hosting providers that specialize in these applications, if your worried about setting them up yourselves, but either way there is something very satisfying about having your own domain name and having an interactive family tree online.

-3 Responses to “Online Genealogy Collaboration”
+3 thoughts on “Online Genealogy Collaboration”